gakimball/load-whatever/README.md

 - A JavaScript file with `module.exports`.
   - If the value is a function, the function is executed, and the return value is used.
+  - If the value is a Promise-returning function, the value inside the Promise is used.
 - A JSON file.
 - A YAML file.
 - A CSON file.